One-Trial Correction of Legacy AI Systems and Stochastic Separation Theorems: Problem Formulation

 Consider a legacy AI system that processes some {\it input} signals, produces {\it internal} representations of the input and returns some {\it outputs}.
 For the purposes of this work the exact nature and definition of the process and signals themselves are not important.
 Input signals may correspond to any physical measurements, outputs could be alarms or decisions, internal representations could include but not limited to extracted features, outputs of computational sub-routines etc. In the case of a CNN classifier inputs are images, internal signals are outputs of convolutional and dense layers, and outputs are labels of objects.

-We assume, however, that some relevant information about the input, internal signals, and outputs can be combined into a common object, $x$, representing, but not necessarily defining, the {\it state} of the AI system.
-The objects $x$ are assumed to be elements of $\Real^n$.
-Over relevant period of activity the AI system generates a set $\mathcal{M}$ of representations $x$.
-Since we do not wish to impose any prior knowledge of how $x$ are constructed, it is natural to assume that $\mathcal{M}$ is a random sample drawn from some meaningful distribution.
+We assume, however, that some relevant information about the input, internal signals, and outputs can be combined into a common object, $\bfx$, representing, but not necessarily defining, the {\it state} of the AI system.
+The objects $\bfx$ are assumed to be elements of $\Real^n$.
+Over relevant period of activity the AI system generates a set $\mathcal{M}$ of representations $\bfx$.
+Since we do not wish to impose any prior knowledge of how $\bfx$ are constructed {and following standard assumptions in machine learning literature \cite{Vapnik2000}}, it is natural to assume that $\mathcal{M}$ is a random sample drawn from some {distribution}.

 We suppose that some elements of the set $\mathcal{M}$ are labelled as those corresponding to ``errors'' or mistakes which the original legacy AI system made.
 The task is to single out these errors and augment the AI systems' response by an additional device, {\it a corrector}.
 A diagram illustrating this setting is shown in Fig. \ref{fig:corrector}.